Catalog of Federal Domestic Assistance (CFDA) Number: 84.116M.

 If you use a telecommunications device for the deaf (TDD), call the Federal Relay Service (FRS), toll free, at 1-800-877-8339.

 Individuals with disabilities can obtain a copy of the application package in an alternative format (e.g., Braille, large print, audiotape, or computer diskette) by contacting the person or team listed under Alternative Format in section VIII of this notice.

 2. Content and Form of Application Submission: Requirements concerning the content of an application, together with the forms you must submit, are in the application package for this competition.

-Page Limit: The application narrative (Part III of the application) is where you, the applicant, address the selection criteria that reviewers use to evaluate Start Printed Page 3718your application.
-You must limit the application narrative (Part III) to no more than 20 pages, using the following standards:
+Page Limit: The application narrative (Part III of the application) is where you, the applicant, address the selection criteria that reviewers use to evaluate your application.
+You must limit the application narrative (Part III) to the equivalent of no more than 20 pages (double spaced), using the following standards:

 - A “page” is 8.5″ x 11″, on one side only, with 1″ margins at the top, bottom, and both sides.